Studying efficiently requires you to organise your time and resources. The following are general guidelines to help you prepare for exams.

 - If you’ve missed lectures, find out whether they have been recorded and catch up.
 Borrow copies of lecture notes from another student and review any lecture slides and handouts available.
 Make sure that you have copies of any extra readings or materials distributed in classes.
 Once you have a complete set of course materials, you can study by topic.

 Rewrite your notes

 - When you finish studying a section of notes, ask yourself questions relating to the material to see if you remembered what you just read.
-It can help to answer your questions out loud as if you were trying to explain them to someone else.
+It can help to answer your questions out loud as if you were trying to explain it to someone else.

 Sort out what you don't understand

 - Clarify the meaning of any words or concepts you don’t understand before trying to study them.
-If you aren’t clear about what information means, memorising it won’t help.
+If you aren’t clear about what the information means, memorising it won’t help.